RealTimeWeb/reddit/python/readme.rst

 'Pictures from the Formula SAE test drive today.'
 >>> post[0].ups - post[0].downs
 -5

+Other proprties include: author, content, is_nsfw, is_url, subreddit and created.

 Given a Post, you can also get its comments: